 The project has enabled the consolidation of administrative staff currently housed at several locations – primarily Morrisville and New Hope, PA.
 The Commission’s information technology resources also are now consolidated at the new building.

-Another project task involved the repurposing of a nearby structure constructed in 1799 that the Commission purchased from private owners in preparation for the Scudder Falls Bridge Replacement Project.
-This work will provide restrooms for recreationists who use the nearby Delaware Canal towpath.
+Another project task involved the adaptive reuse of a nearby structure constructed in 1799 that the Commission purchased from private owners in connection with its purchase of the 10-acre site where the new office building is located and the adjoining park-n-ride lot.
+The 199 House Trailhead opened for public use Nov.
+25, 2019, providing restrooms for recreationists who use the nearby Delaware Canal towpath.

 Finally, the project included renovations to the existing park-and-ride lot near the Taylorsville Road/Woodside Road intersection in Lower Makefield and the construction of a bike-ped path between the park-and-ride lot and the “1799 building.”